pszemraj/megalodon-hf/README.md

 print(len(caches))  # list of per-layer streaming caches
 ```

+### Using a Tokenizer

 A copy of the tokenizer lives in [assets/tokenizer](assets/tokenizer).
-To use real text, load the tokenizer first and pass its config info when instantiating a new model:
+To use the model with text inputs, load the tokenizer first and pass its config info when instantiating a new model.

+Then encode text prompts as usual:

 ```python
 import torch